pagkly/Zed/Investopedia3/VantageScore.md

 VantageScore
 ## What Is VantageScore?

-VantageScore is a consumer [credit rating](https://www.investopedia.com/terms/c/creditrating.asp) product developed by [the top three credit bureaus, Equifax, TransUnion, and Experian](https://www.investopedia.com/personal-finance/top-three-credit-bureaus/), in 2006 as an alternative to the [FICO score](https://www.investopedia.com/terms/f/ficoscore.asp), created by the [Fair Isaac Corporation](https://www.investopedia.com/terms/f/fico-fair-isaac.asp) in 1989.12
+VantageScore is a consumer [[credit rating]](https://www.investopedia.com/terms/c/creditrating.asp) product developed by [[the top three credit bureaus, Equifax, TransUnion, and Experian]](https://www.investopedia.com/personal-finance/top-three-credit-bureaus/), in 2006 as an alternative to the [[FICO score]](https://www.investopedia.com/terms/f/ficoscore.asp), created by the [[Fair Isaac Corporation]](https://www.investopedia.com/terms/f/fico-fair-isaac.asp) in 1989.12

 ### Key Takeaways